 The Parish Church is a Listed Building (Grade B), and is the subject of professional inspection from time to time, and all specified work to date has now been completed.
 In 2016 the small but very attractive "birdcage" belfry was totally restored, thanks to the outstanding generosity of well-wishers across the world.

 In 2017, and in keeping with our aim of "good stewardship", a contractor undertook various works that were really just a matter of good maintenance, although vitally important if we are to avoid expensive future repairs.
 In addition, through the generous efforts of David Hobhouse, Jack Hobhouse, Angus Howard and other volunteers, we improved vehicular access for disabled persons.
-In 2018 we hope to install suitable gates, so as to exclude livestock whilst providing good disabled access across level ground.
+In 2018 we installed special gates, so as to exclude livestock whilst providing good disabled access across level ground.
 We continue to improve the building for use by the wider community, including more comfortable seating and window-blinds for lectures and other presentations.

 For this, we need your help.
 Ours is a very small congregation and the £2,500 needed for a proper maintenance program comes on top of our need (and desire) to contribute towards the maintenance of the Ministry and the proper objectives of the Church of Scotland.
 It is only with the help of well-wishers throughout the world that this tiny Hebridean church can survive; if the million and more people worldwide who have a family connection to this church were to contribute $1 per head, it would be embarrassing; but if even a tiny proportion were to send just $25.00 it would be wonderful.